 With the instant access to everyone and everything at our fingertips, whether it be social media or various forms of entertainment, it is encouraged to get outside more and embrace nature and inhale the fresh air.
 However, our mobile phones can play a positive role in our mental wellbeing, thanks to the digital apps we can download.

-World Mental Health Day fell on the 10th of October, 2021, but in reality, everyday should be World Mental Health Day.
+World Mental Health Day happens each year, but in reality, everyday should be World Mental Health Day.

 Whether it’s a routine you’re looking for, a positive mood or some advice, digital apps are available to support you.
 We’ll take a look at some of the most recommended apps to enlighten your day.